Request Quote » Request Quote »

 • Uplift design and manufacturing drawings quality

 Hitech CADD Services’ design engineers carried out reverse engineering of a recycling plant in Europe.
 They recorded physical dimensions and developed a 3D plant assembly model in SolidWorks.
-Deliverables also included GA drawings, 2D part drawings and parametric 3D models.
-That assisted design engineers to take informed decisions for plant restructuring and improving efficiency.
+Deliverables also included GA drawings, 2D part drawings, and parametric 3D models.
+It assisted design engineers in making informed decisions for plant restructuring and improving efficiency.

 Top-down Approach

-Top-down approach is used for modeling a product with multi-component sheet metal parts.
-This design approach allows you to create a geometric frame having space constraints assigned to all parts and sub-assemblies.
-It builds the master model in such a way that they can be used for CTO and ETO feature customization for products such as doors and windows, metal and wooden furniture etc.
+A top-down approach is used to model a product with multi-component sheet metal parts.
+This design approach allows you to create a geometric frame with space constraints assigned to all parts and sub-assemblies.
+It builds the master model in such a way that it can be used for CTO and ETO feature customization for products such as doors and windows, metal, and wooden furniture, etc.

-• Accommodate large number of components having parametric design features with constraints for customization
+• Accommodate a large number of components having parametric design features with constraints for customization

-• Ease in manipulating space constraints and developing individual parts
+• Ease of manipulating space constraints and developing individual parts

-Faster installation of walkway and hopper with top-down design approach
+• Faster installation of walkway and hopper with a top-down design approach

-Hitech CADD Services engineers developed manufacturing drawings along with 3D models of a recycling industry plant and equipment manufacturer.
-Project engineers adopted a top-down approach to convert STEP files and solid models of the plant assembly for walkways and hoppers.
-A systematic approach of building the model met all design guidelines, avoided reworks and saved time in redesigning.
+Hitech CADD Services engineers developed 2D manufacturing drawings and 3D models of a recycling industry plant and equipment manufacturer.
+Project engineers adopted a top-down approach to converting STEP files and solid models of the plant assembly for walkways and hoppers.
+A systematic approach to building the model met all design guidelines, avoided reworks, and saved time in redesigning.

 Follow DFM/DFMA Guidelines

-Design for Manufacturing (DFM) and Design for manufacturing and assembly (DFMA) allow design engineers to capture requirements as per shop floor capabilities.
-Following these guidelines nullifies most of the design errors that rise from non-conformity with the standard shop floor practices.
+Design for Manufacturing (DFM) and Design for Manufacturing and Assembly (DFMA) allow design engineers to capture requirements as per shop floor capabilities.
+Following these guidelines nullifies most of the design errors that arise from nonconformity with the standard shop floor practices.

-DFM guidelines help design engineer bridge the gap between real world and ideal world while creating features like holes, slots, bends, end reliefs, etc. Below, figure 3 and 4, are examples of hole creation and bend radius creation respectively, in sheet metal.
+DFM guidelines help design engineers bridge the gap between the real world and the ideal world while creating features like holes, slots, bends, end reliefs, etc. Figures 3 and 4 are examples of hole creation and bend radius creation, respectively, in sheet metal.

-Figure 3: Punching holes in sheet metal plates as per DFM rules Figure 3: Punching holes in sheet metal plates as per DFM rules
+Figure 3: Punching holes in sheet metal plates according to DFM rules Figure 3: Punching holes in sheet metal plates according to DFM rules

 Figure 4: Bending failure in sheet metal plate without considering grain direction Figure 4: Bending failure in sheet metal plate without considering grain direction

 With DFMA guidelines, engineers are empowered to optimize designs by controlling the number of components and steps involved in manufacturing.
-With fewer components, fabricators can save costs and speed up the production process due to ease in assembly and fabrication.
+With fewer components, fabricators can save costs and speed up the production process due to the ease of assembly and fabrication.

-Figure 5: Considering number of sheet metal parts in the assembly as per DFM guidelines Figure 5: Considering number of sheet metal parts in the assembly as per DFM guidelines
+Figure 5: Considering a number of sheet metal parts in the assembly as per DFM guidelines Figure 5: Considering a number of sheet metal parts in the assembly as per DFM guidelines

-• Design by considering 360 manufacturing process aspects during the design
+• Design by considering 360-degree manufacturing process aspects during the design

-• Almost zero design iterations rising from the shop floor
+• Almost zero design iterations arise from the shop floor

-• Design parts that meet the assembly processes requirements and shop floor facilities
+• Design parts that meet the assembly process requirements and shop floor facilities

-• Optimize the design assembly by reducing number of parts
+• Optimize the design assembly by reducing the number of parts

-• Saves cost of product by 70-80% with fewer components
+• Saves cost of a product by 70-80% with fewer components

-Hitech CADD Services’s sheet metal design team migrated legacy design data from AutoCAD® to SolidWorks using APIs for a Stairlift manufacturer.
-This enabled standardizing all files in SolidWorks as per DFM guidelines and international design standards to eliminate rework.
+Hitech CADD Services’ sheet metal design team migrated legacy design data from AutoCAD® to SolidWorks using APIs for a Stairlift manufacturer.
+These 3D models and fabrication drawings enabled the standardization of all files in SolidWorks as per DFM guidelines and international design standards to eliminate rework.

 Figure 6: MBD representation of a sheet metal plate Figure 6: MBD representation of a sheet metal plate

-MBD creates a single, reliable CAD file for the entire value chain to improve collaboration, save time and prevent errors.
-If used efficiently along with DFM, DFMA, FBPM, and Top-Down approach, MBD can prove to be significantly advantageous to the manufacturers.
+MBD creates a single, reliable CAD file for the entire value chain to improve collaboration, save time, and prevent errors.
+If used efficiently along with DFM, DFMA, FBPM, and the top-down approach, MBD can prove to be significantly advantageous to manufacturers.

-• Ease in information management for manufacturing, quality, suppliers and product catalogue
+• Ease in information management for manufacturing, quality, suppliers, and product catalog

-• Eliminate the need for creating 2D detailed drawings for component manufacturing
+• Eliminate the need to create 2D-detailed drawings for component manufacturing

 • Improve speed from design to manufacturing by more than 80%